Locally Prominent Semantic Features

 The computer can store or include machine-learned models.
 For example, the machine-learned models can include various machine-learned models, including neural networks (e.g., deep neural networks) or other machine-learned models, including non-linear and linear models.
 Neural networks can include feed-forward neural networks, recurrent neural networks (e.g., long short-term memory), convolutional neural networks, or other forms of neural networks.
 Examples of the machine-learned models get discussed.

 The machine-learned models can get received from the server computer over the network, stored in the computer memory, and then used or otherwise implemented by the processors.
-In some implementations, the computer can implement multiple parallel instances of a single machine-learned model of the machine learning models (e.g., to perform parallel landmark determination across multiple instances of the machine-learned model 120).
+In some implementations, the computer can put in place many parallel instances of a single machine-learned model of the machine learning models (e.g., to perform parallel landmark determination across many instances of the machine-learned model 120).
 More particularly, the machine-learned models can determine and identify the landmarks and landmarks based on various inputs, including semantic tags (e.g., semantic tags associated with features of a landmark).
 Further, the machine-learned models could determine navigational instructions to provide in association with landmarks that become identified.

 The machine-learned models can get included in or otherwise stored and implemented by the server computer that communicates with the computer according to a client-server relationship.
-For example, the server computer can implement the machine-learned models as a portion of a web service (e.g., a landmark determination service).
-Thus, machine-learned models can get stored and implemented at the computer, and machine-learned models can be stored and implemented at the server computer.
+For example, the server computer can put in place the machine-learned models as a part of a web service (e.g., a landmark determination service).
+Thus, machine-learned models are get stored and implemented at the computer, and machine-learned models are get stored and implemented at the server computer.

 The computer can also include a user input component that receives user input.
-For example, the user input component can be a touch-sensitive component (e.g., a touch-sensitive display screen or a touchpad) sensitive to t user input object (e.g., a finger or a stylus).
-The touch-sensitive component can serve to implement a virtual keyboard.
+For example, the user input component can use a touch-sensitive component (e.g., a touch-sensitive display screen or a touchpad) sensitive to t user input object (e.g., a finger or a stylus).
+The touch-sensitive component can serve to put in place a virtual keyboard.
 Other user input components include a microphone, a traditional keyboard, or other means by which a user can provide user input.

 The server computer can perform operations, including accessing image data, including a plurality of images associated with semantic tags.